salihualaji/IDRIS-LIBRARY-MANAGEMENT-SYSTEM/README.md

 Objective

-You have been tasked with developing a web-based library management system using HTML, CSS, Javascript, PHP and MySQL designed to efficiently manage books and users, providing a seamless experience for both administrators and users.
+I have been tasked with developing a web-based library management system using HTML, CSS, Javascript, PHP and MySQL designed to efficiently manage books and users, providing a seamless experience for both administrators and users.
 The system will include features for managing user accounts, book records, and book loans.
 There are two